 In addition to virtual classrooms, ASTi conducts training at the company's headquarters in Herndon, Virginia and at customer sites around the world.
 Learn more about ASTi's training services at support.asti-usa.com/training.

 ASTi designs networked communications and audio solutions for the modeling and simulation marketplace.
 ASTi's COTS products are integrated in a range of training devices, from the world's most sophisticated military flight simulators to desktop computers running serious games.
-Over the past 25 years, ASTi has delivered more than 7,500 systems to 720 installation sites in the U.S. and 46 countries abroad.
+Over the past 30 years, ASTi has fielded over 10,219 systems at more than 800 installation sites in the U.S. and 49 other countries.